InfraVeritas Energy InfraVeritas Energy

 Built, Not Promised

-A working system on public testnet — open source, security-audited.
+A working system on public testnet — open source, security-reviewed.

 End-to-end pipelineEdge device → aggregator → contract → dashboard